 3. Does OFCCP schedule construction contractors and subcontractors for compliance evaluations by establishment, project, or by specific areas?

 OFCCP schedules construction contractors and subcontractors using the geographic areas published in the Federal Register and established by the U.S. Department of Commerce’s Bureau of Economic Analysis.
-OFCCP has published a list of these areas in Appendix P of the Construction TAG to assist contactors.
+OFCCP has published a list of these areas in Appendix P of the Construction Contractors Technical Assistance Guide to assist contractors.

 As a note, after OFCCP published its goals, SMSAs were realigned into Metropolitan Statistical Areas for use in a subsequent census.
 However, the geographical areas for OFCCP construction goals continue to be expressed as SMSAs and non-SMSAs.